 This recipe makes about 24 donut holes.
 The batter is thick and will rise quite a bit, so it’s important to fill the mini muffin cups only 1/2 -3/4 full.

-In a bowl, mix flour, baking soda, baking powder, cinnamon, nutmeg, and sugar.
+In a bowl, mix flour, baking powder, cinnamon, nutmeg, and sugar.
 In a separate bowl, mix milk, yogurt, melted butter, egg, vanilla extract, and almond extract.
 Make a well in the center of the dry ingredients, pour in the wet, stir gently until just combined, divvy into a mini muffin pan, and bake for 7-8 minutes.